What to Expect and How to Prepare

 Respect Their Time and Space

-The birthing experience and the moments afterward are for the birth parents, and you need to allow the birth family to have their moment before you are granted parental responsibility.
+Birth parents need their moment before you gain parental responsibility.
 Also, childbirth is physically and emotionally intense, so we recommend respecting their time and space.
 Support them as they do what feels right to them at the hospital.

 Recognize the Birth Mother’s Hospital Experience

 Before you embark on adopting a newborn from the hospital, it’s helpful to find out what the expectant mother’s hospital plan looks like from your adoption professional before the delivery day.
-Having this knowledge before the baby’s birth can help ease any anxieties you may be experiencing and prepare you (mentally, emotionally, and physically) for the big day.
+Knowing this in advance eases anxiety and helps you prepare for the big day.

 Questions About Adopting a Newborn from the Hospital